Study’s findings provide additional evidence that risk for mental illness in children begins in the womb.

 - Refuses to share

-Children with subscores greater than 7 usually have significant problems with conduct.
+Children with subscores greater than or equal to 7 usually have significant problems with conduct.

 Validity: 68% of the children identified as PSC positive will also be identified as impaired by an experienced clinician and, conversely, 95% of the children identified as PSC negative will be identified as unimpaired (Jellinek et al. 1988).
 Similarly high rates of validity have been reported for the PSC-Y and several of the PSC translations.